The Representational Status of Deep Learning Models: Representational Scientific Models

-So, when it comes to representational models, an essential aspect of similarity is the degree to which salient interpretations in terms of the target can be assigned to constituent elements of the model.
-In \textit{highly idealized} models, the bulk of the salient features of the target system are either drastically distorted or omitted.
-The more \textit{fine-grained} the representation is, the more one can specify in a regular and systematic manner what all or most of the constituents of the model \textit{mean} in terms of the target system, as well as how the structure or composition of those constituents contributes to that meaning.
-For instance, a model’s structure and composition (the syntax of the model) can capture relations of dependence or correlation between elements or parameters (its semantics) in the model.\\
+The Lotka-Volterra model is an example of a highly idealized model.
+The model's degree of idealization results from a number of key assumptions that are built into its mathematical structure.
+For one thing, the model is set on the reals, resulting in continuous, non-integer values for quantities that are not measurable in anything but integers (e.g., population size or number of interactions).
+Additionally, the model assumes a fixed interaction rate between predators and prey, with no alternative food sources or adaptive behaviors.
+It neglects intra-species competition, treating populations as homogeneous with no age structure or genetic variability.
+Birth and death rates are fixed, ignoring seasonal fluctuations or environmental changes.
+Furthermore, the model is entirely deterministic, assuming smooth population changes without stochastic effects.
+Spatial structure is also absent, with populations assumed to be well-mixed rather than distributed across heterogeneous environments.

-Consider an ordinary least squares (OLS) linear model: $y = \beta_0 + \sum_{j=1}^{k} \beta_j x_{j} + \varepsilon$.
-Here, nearly all of the variables have salient, semantic interpretations in terms of and corresponding to observed, individual aspects of the target.
-Now, compare an OLS regression model to Lattice Gas Automata (LGA) used (though has fallen out of vogue) in physics to model liquid and gas flows.
-Here, time is discrete, one-dimensional points correspond to regions, everything exists on a two-dimensional lattice where edges between vertices are effectively nowhere ---and so on.
-Philosophers of science have studied the LGA as belonging to the class of highly idealized, `minimal models' \cite{batterman2014minimal}.\\
+Surprisingly, however, the Lotka-Volterra model is relevantly similar in representational character to that of the scale model of a bridge.
+Like in the case of the bridge, one can specify in a regular and systematic manner what all of the constituents of the Lotka-Volterra model \textit{mean} in terms of the target system, as well as how the structure or composition of those constituents contributes to that meaning.
+For instance, in the Lotka-Volterra model, $x(t)$ and $y(t)$ correspond to the sizes of the prey and predator populations, respectively, at some time. $\alpha$ corresponds to the prey birth rate, and multiplying $x$ with this rate at each time-step causes prey to reproduce exponentially in the absence of predators. $\beta$ is the predation rate (a probability that a predator-prey encounter leads to prey being consumed).
+At the same time, the second equation governs interaction and predator population dynamics. $\gamma$ is the predator death rate (predators die at a constant rate in the absence of prey), and $\delta$ is the predator reproduction efficiency (how well consumed prey are converted into new predators).
+The model’s structure and composition (the syntax of the model) capture relations of dependence or correlation between elements or parameters (its semantics) in the model in a way that also maps to the world (e.g., predators and prey interact $\beta x y$).